daveshanley/gobeepme/README.md

 There is a simple html web UI that runs alongside the service if you'd like something more interactive than the console app.
 Simply open your browser to `https://localhost:9443` and you should see it appear.
 The UI is powered by Angular2 and it's written in TypeScript.

-# Connect gobeepme to your Amazon Echo (or other device)
+# Connect to your Amazon Echo

 Pretty simple really.
 The Echo supports [IFTTT](https://ifttt.com/) (If This The That).
 You simply need to add the IFTTT channel to your Echo and use a simple recipe to trigger an IFTTT Maker event when you speak a trigger word.
 To make this simple, I have created a *[gobeepme sample recipe](https://ifttt.com/recipes/378582-gobeepme-sample)*